The Evolution and Internal Structure of Neptunes and Sub-Neptunes: The importance of thermal conductivity in non-convective regions: Discussion

-Third, for simplicity, we kept the composition profile fixed over time and only consider the effect of the energy transport from convection.
+Third, for simplicity, we kept the composition profile fixed over time and only considered the effect of the energy transport from convection.
 In reality, convective mixing erodes composition gradients \citep[e.g.][]{KnierimHelled2024, TejadaArevalo2025}.
 Including the effect of convective mixing would affect the inferred evolution, especially for the composition profile with a wide transition region.
 Such a composition gradient could mix from outside inward, and the composition may start building a step-like profile with narrow non-convective regions separating convective regions.
 As already stated in the introduction, Uranus is suspected to have a stable non-convective boundary layer not too far inside its interior.
-Furthermore, if planet formation happens relatively cold (low entropy), mixing is likely to be less efficient, and stable composition gradients can be expected in many planets.
+Furthermore, if a planet forms cold (low entropy), mixing is likely to be less efficient, and stable composition gradients can be expected in many planets.
 Therefore, as long as there is a stable non-convective region, it is clear that the choice of the conductivity is significant and should be carefully considered.
-We hope to further improve on that in a future study that self-consistently treats convection and mixing.
+We hope to further improve on this choice in a future study that self-consistently treats convection and mixing.

-Fourth, due to lack of data, the assumed material of the EoS is not always the same as the material in our conductivity models.
+Fourth, due to a lack of data, the assumed material of the EoS is not always the same as the material in our conductivity models.
 We took four choices for the conductivity models that all assume a different material.
-This material is different from the water-rock mixture we assume for the EoS and does not scale with the metallicity.
-This inconsistency is hard to improve as the data for the conductivities are spars.
+This material is different from the water-rock mixture we assumed for the EoS and does not scale with the metallicity.
+This inconsistency is hard to improve, as the data for the conductivities are sparse.
 We hope that further investigations of the thermal conductivity of different materials will provide the required information, allowing for more consistent planetary models.